adstuart/azure-vpn-p2s/vwan-multihub/README.md

 > :point_right: The implication for your AOVPN design is therefore that you only need to provide a solution based on _User Tunnel_.

-For completeness, here would be the simplified design to accommodate a user-tunnel only requirement.
+For completeness, here is a simplified topology, still based on Azure AD authentication, to accommodate a user-tunnel only requirement.

 ![](images/2021-08-10-14-35-50.png)

 <!-- -/## IKEv2 only

 If you do not wish to make use of AzureAD authentication for User Tunnel, and are happy using IKEv2 for both UT and DT, then a single gateway design can accommodate this requirement.

 - UT with IKEv2, native Win10 client, radius auth
 - DT with IkEv2, native Win10 client, cert auth
 - [This](https://docs.microsoft.com/en-us/azure/active-directory/authentication/howto-mfaserver-dir-radius) document may help if this approach is of interest.